0LNetworkCommunity/documentation/docs/getting-started/install-open-libra-cli/install-open-libra-cli.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Install Open Libra CLI
+# Install Open Libra CLI from source

 This guide will walk you through installing the **Open Libra CLI** by building it from source.
 The CLI provides essential tools for interacting with the Open Libra network.